artisansdk/generic/readme.md

 }
 ```

-This is the proxied concrete class which defines the generics behavior.
+This is the proxied template class which defines the generics behavior.
 Notice
 how `push()` type hints with the doc block the `$item` parameter and is therefore
 type checked while `all()` and `pop()` accept no parameters and are not type checked.
 Additionally `slice()` accepts parameters but does not type hint them and therefore